BurningFenix/ScribbleHack/README.md

 ScribbleHack
 ============
-Added a REAMME so that it stops bugging me for one lol (JC)
+Added a README so that it stops bugging me for one lol (JC)